MauroDeryckere/MauEng/Readme.md

 - Bindless (indirect) Rendering
 The renderer uses a global index and vertex buffer, draw commands are batched and issued using vkCmdDrawIndexedIndirect.
 Textures are in a descriptor array.

-- Material support (loading a material from a file) .mtl are loaded based on the .obj fil, and the diffuse texture is loaded from this.
+- Mesh & material support (loading a material from a file) Assimp is integrated, and all formats supported by Assimp can be used to load meshes & materials.
+Meshes are split up in submeshes, these submeshes are then instanced.
+Default and invalid materials are used to prevent branching on the GPU.

 ### Features I want to add inn the near future
-- Full material support (currently only supports diffuse textures)
+- Full material support (currently only supports diffuse & normal maps textures)
-- Lighting
+- Lighting (currently very basic hard coded light dir is supported)
 - Deleting / hiding meshes
 - GPU frustrum culling

+### In the further future:
+-

 ### Debug Rendering
 Easy to use API for debug rendering.